official-jumpa/jumpa/README.md

 # Jumpa - Collaborative Crypto Trading Bot

-A Telegram-based collaborative trading bot that enables users to create groups for collective cryptocurrency trading on Solana and EVM blockchains.
+Jumpa is a Telegram-based collaborative trading bot that enables users to create groups for collective cryptocurrency trading on Solana and EVM blockchains.

 ## 🌟 Features